Cross-Platform npm Scripts: Why Your Windows Commands Fail on macOS/Linux (and How to Fix Them)

 • Works on Windows, macOS, Linux

-• CI/CD compatible
+• CI/CD just works

 Universal Compatibility